ABOUT

 freshwater systems, ultimately threatening biodiversity and

 water quality.
-Notably, rural and protected areas supper
+Notably, rural and protected areas suffer

 disproportionately from litter, despite their low population